mukkino/itch-batch-downloader/README.md

 ## Requirements

+- Python 3.9 or newer
-- Python 3
+- Python packages listed in `requirements.txt`
-- sufficient disk space for your library
+- Sufficient disk space for your library
-- exported itch.io cookies in Netscape format
+- Exported itch.io cookies in Netscape format

+Optional (only needed for some features):

+- [Google Chrome](https://www.google.com/intl/en_us/chrome/) (required if Selenium-based page rendering is enabled)
+- [Microsoft Visual C++ Redistributable](https://www.microsoft.com/en-gb/download/details.aspx?id=48145) (Windows only, usually already installed).
+Install the **x64 version** if you are using 64-bit Python (most systems).

 The script has primarily been tested on Windows, but most of the code is cross-platform and should work on Linux and macOS.